Posted on January 1, 2012

 In addition, in 2011, Wyoming became the fourth state in the nation to allow private citizens to carry concealed firearms in public without a license or permit.

-In 2009, Wyoming had the highest rate of gun deaths per capita among the states.
-96 people died from firearm-related injuries in Wyoming in that year.
+In 2010, Wyoming had the 6th highest rate of gun deaths per capita among the states.
 In addition, based on data published by Mayors Against Illegal Guns, in 2009, Wyoming supplied the 12th highest number of crime guns to other states per capita, and the state exports crime guns at more than three times the rate at which it imports them.

 Wyoming Firearms Laws

 For details about specific firearms laws in Wyoming, choose a topic below, or see all of the firearms laws in this state.